aisarllo/aisarllo.github.io/README.md

 > ![GitHub](https://img.shields.io/github/languages/code-size/aisarllo/aisarllo.github.io)
 > ![GitHub](https://img.shields.io/github/license/aisarllo/aisarllo.github.io)

 This is a simple static webpage created with only CSS and HTML.
-It works as a presentation page, and it has links to social media and other projects made by me.
+It works as a presentation page, and it has links to social media and other projects.

 I'm currently working on perfecting its responsiveness.